hyurl/sfn/docs/v06x/en-US/security.md

 ## XSS Protection

-XSS attacks are way more danger than CSRF and CORS.
+XSS attacks are way more dangerous than CSRF and CORS.
 There is a golden rule that works at any time: **Never trust user input**.
 If without any escaping, the hacker may inject dangerous code in your website, and do harm when other users visit the dangerous page.

 To protect your website being hacked from an XSS attack, **SFN** provides some useful functions that help you escaping unsafe code in the user input.